opensearch-project/documentation-website/_im-plugin/ism/error-prevention/index.md

 # ISM error prevention

-Error prevention validates ISM actions before they are performed to avoid actions from failing.
+Error prevention validates Index State Management (ISM) actions before they are performed in order to prevent actions from failing.
 It also outputs additional information from the action validation results in the response of the [Index Explain API]({{site.url}}{{site.baseurl}}/im-plugin/ism/api/#explain-index).
-Validation rules and troubleshooting of each action are listed below.
+Validation rules and troubleshooting of each action are listed in the following sections.

 ---